jccohrs/land-use-translator/questions.md

 - Can we derive the number of PFTs from the data?
 - What are `xsize` and `ysize` of the region?
 For LANDMATE given as integers.
 Is it the number of grid-cells in x- and y-direction?
 - Can `prepare_mcgrath` be derived from the fact if mcgrath is available?
 - Grid resolution has to be given.
 Can it be derived from the data?
+Is it the PFT data resolution or from any other of the used datasets?
+It is listed in the context of LUH2